 (2) The costs may be recovered in any manner in which costs payable in respect of proceedings of the District Court may be recovered.

-(3) Subject to this Act, the Liquor Licensing Court Judge has the same power in relation to the payment of costs by any person as a Judge of the Supreme Court has.
+(3) Subject to this Act, the Liquor Licensing Court judge has the same power in relation to the payment of costs by any person as a judge of the Supreme Court has.

 (4) Costs and expenses, to be payable by or to a party to the proceedings, may be awarded by the Court in respect of an objection whether the application to which the objection relates is granted, refused or withdrawn, except that costs shall not be awarded in relation to an objection made under section 73(1) by a person authorised to intervene under section 69(6), (7), (8) or (11).